By Erik Bean, Ed.D.

 Center for Leadership Studies & Organizational Research

+PART III.
 Managing the Stress Arc of COVID-19 and Rapid Onset of Change

+PART III.
 Managing the Stress Arc of COVID-19 and Rapid Onset of Change

 As of late, the inclusion of rapid change conditions in the lives of many has become the norm.
 Amidst great social unrest, a pandemic of monolithic proportions, disastrous weather changes, and circumstances that continue to perpetuate economic instability, society at large has struggled with adaptability on this scale and magnitude.
 A large aspect of being human is that our bodies work on balancing complex homeostasis while also being continuously challenged by other factors occurring externally.
 Just as change occurs, our body responds and reacts to change.
 When change happens swiftly, the body also responds rapidly to keep pace, where internal nitrosative states that attempt to balance conditions are suddenly thrown into an activation sequence, thus ratcheting up the stress response.1 Also, stress habituation, or the consistent exposure to stress-inducing potentials, predominates as of late, as we are exposed to the many social variables creating stressful experience.2